FrostyX/waifu/README.md

 - `cowboy` - Watched Yellowstone once ...
 - `waifu` - I know you want this option, you absolute degenerate
 - `random` - Randomly choose one of the previous characters
+- `*.yaml` - Define a YAML file with your custom character

 ## Configuration